NickChlam/AzureFunctionsDemo/readme.md

 ```
 ### 3) View Data In SQL Server
-* While docker-compose is still running log into the dockers instance of SQL Server with SSMS or CLI ( ** never use default settings for productions envs **)
+* While docker-compose is still running log into the dockers instance of SQL Server with Azure Data Studio, SSMS or CLI
 ```
       Server name: localhost, 1433
       Authentication: SQL Server Authentication